 You can pursue a degree or certification online.
-Several online universities offer accredited bachelor's and master's degree programs and certifications in high-demand career fields.
+The vast majorities of colleges and universities offer both bachelor's and master's degree programs, as well as certifications in high-demand career fields.
+Be sure to choose a program that is accredited for the degree or certification you are seeking.
+The Managing Your Education course provides detailed information on schools, degrees and education.